PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 ### Linux: Instructions

 1. Download the [`PlayFabMultiplayerLogger.json` file](Linux/PlayFabMultiplayerLogger.json) from this repo.
-2. Open a new terminal.
-3. Create your `config` directory on the Linux device.
+2. Create your `config` directory on the Linux device.
 ```
 $> mkdir $HOME/PlayFabLogs/config/
 ```
-4. You will need to modify the `logFolder` property of the `PlayFabMultiplayerLogger.json` file.
+3. You will need to modify the `logFolder` property of the `PlayFabMultiplayerLogger.json` file.
 ```
 "logFolder": "/home/<your-username>/PlayFabLogs/log/"
 ```